alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 He also correctly derived the number of molecules in a mole, which is called by chemists
 [Avogadro constant](https://en.wikipedia.org/wiki/Avogadro_constant).
-In essence Einstein counted the number of atoms in matter.
+In essence Einstein counted the number of atoms in matter, finding out the mass of each atom in the process.

 ### Later Contributions